 Teachers and Administrators#: RP-2000 projected forward 19 years using scale AA, with an eight-year age set forward for males and females.
+This assumption includes a margin for mortality improvement beyond the valuation date.

-All Others: RP-2000 Combined Healthy Mortality Table.
+All Others: RP-2000 Combined Healthy Mortality Table, with separate tables for males and females.